Arizona State Prison Complex, Yuma, Arizona

 March 1 – 2, 2018

-After guards beat an intoxicated prisoner, at least 600 prisoners participate in an uprising in which they attack guards, set fires, throw rocks, attack prison infrastructure and break into the healthcare unit.
-One prisoner, Adam Coppa, is shot and killed by prison guards during the riot and 26 prisoners are injured.
+After guards beat an intoxicated prisoner, at least 600 prisoners participated in an uprising in which they attacked guards, set fires, threw rocks, attacked prison infrastructure and broke into the healthcare unit.
+One prisoner, Adam Coppa, was shot and killed by prison guards during the riot and 26 prisoners were injured.

 The Prison Law Office interviewed dozens prisoners following the uprising, nearly all of whom reported that the uprising began when prisoners witnessed guards beating a prisoner and intervened: